-- All members of the campus community have the right to have reported incidents addressed according to the University procedures. - All parties have equal opportunities to have a support person of their choosing or offered by the institution present throughout all resolution proceedings. - All parties have the right to written notice of the outcome of sex/gender-based misconduct resolution proceedings. - Complainants and witnesses will receive amnesty for minor infractions (e.g., alcohol and drug violations). - Complainants, their supporters, and witnesses have a right to be free from retaliation.
+- All members of the campus community have the right to have reported incidents addressed according to the University procedures. - All parties have equal opportunities to have an advisor of their choosing or offered by the institution present throughout all resolution proceedings. - All parties have the right to written notice of the outcome of sex/gender-based misconduct resolution proceedings. - Complainants and witnesses will receive amnesty for minor infractions (e.g., alcohol and drug violations). - Complainants, respondents, and witnesses have a right to be free from retaliation.